Micro-generation is the production of electricity on a small scale, using

 are part of the AUC’s guidelines and include, but are not limited to:

-When these steps have been completed, an application may be submitted.
-The
+When all steps have been completed, an application may be submitted through the

 form is submitted to your distribution company.